ualberta-smr/MiningAnnotationUsageRules/README.md

 Also, we use different (disjoint) sets of Spring Boot projects for [scanning](./miner/clientProjects_scanning_SpringBoot.txt) and [mining](./miner/clientProjects_mining_SpringBoot.txt), respectively.

-Steps (skip Step 1 if you have already cloned this repository):
+Steps (given that you have already cloned this repository):

 1. **Clone the repo:** download this repository.
 2. **Compile:** Go into `/checkers` directory: